Are You Missing Out on These Educator Tax Deductions?

-“We don’t see too many educators who can take this kind of deduction,” says Payton, who has prepared taxes for teachers.
 If your AGI is $50,000, for instance, you could deduct only the expenses that exceed $1,000, even if you’re already itemizing deductions for mortgage interest or other reasons.

 3. Continuing education

 Another option is the Lifetime Learning Credit for 20% of education expenses up to $2,000.
 This is a credit, so it’s taken off your tax liability dollar for dollar.
-However, it’s nonrefundable, which means you have to have some tax liability for it to count against.
+However, it’s nonrefundable, which means you must have some tax liability for it to count against.
 You can take only one of these options—not both.

 This article was published in NEAchieve!, our monthly e-newsletter.
 Sign up to receive helpful tips and information delivered to your email inbox.